Chapter 12.18

 4. LCMC 9.08.020, Discharge of weapons;

 Written notice shall be given to any person excluded from any public place.
-The notice shall identify the provision of law the person has violated, and shall contain a brief description of the offending conduct, the places of exclusion, and the start date and end date of the exclusion period.
-The notice shall be signed by the officer and shall prominently display a warning of the consequences for failure to comply.
+The notice shall identify the provision of law the person has violated and contain a brief description of the offending conduct, the places of exclusion, and the start date and end date of the exclusion period.
+The notice shall be signed by the officer or authorized employee and shall prominently display a warning of the consequences for failure to comply.
 The notice shall inform the excluded person of the right to appeal, including the time limit and the place of delivering the appeal.
 (Ord.
-2008-22 § 1)
+2012-04 § 2)

 B. The request for an appeal hearing must be in writing, contain a copy or description of the notice of exclusion, and a statement of the basis on which the decision to exclude is invalid, unauthorized, or otherwise improper.

-C. Within 10 days of receiving a request for an appeal hearing, the city manager shall schedule a hearing on the appeal.
-Notice of the hearing time and date shall be given to the person requesting the hearing and to the person issuing the exclusion notice.
-The hearing shall be held within 21 days of the request for an appeal hearing.
+C. The municipal court shall schedule a hearing on the appeal within 15 business days of receiving the request, unless the appellant requests a later date.
+Notice of the hearing time and date shall be given to the appellant and to the person issuing the exclusion notice.

-E. If an appeal of the exclusion is timely filed under this section, the effectiveness of the exclusion shall be stayed, pending the outcome of the appeal.
-If the exclusion is affirmed, the remaining period of exclusion shall be effective immediately upon the issuance of the city manager’s decision, unless the city manager specifies a later effective date.
+G. If an appeal of the exclusion is timely filed under this section, the effectiveness of the exclusion shall be stayed pending the outcome of the appeal.
+If the exclusion is affirmed, the remaining period of exclusion shall be effective immediately upon the issuance of the decision, unless the municipal court judge specifies a later effective date.

-F. The determination of the city manager is a quasi-judicial decision and is not appealable to the city council.
-Appeals from any determination by the city manager under this section shall be by writ of review to the circuit court of Lincoln County, Oregon, as provided in ORS 34.010 through 34.100.
+H. The determination of the municipal court judge is a final decision and is not appealable to the city council.
+Appeals from any determination by the municipal court judge under this chapter shall be by writ of review to the circuit court of Lincoln County, Oregon, as provided in ORS 34.010 through 34.100.
 (Ord.
-2008-22 § 1)
+2012-04 § 2)

-At any time within the period of exclusion, a person receiving such notice of exclusion may apply in writing to the city manager for a waiver of some or all of the effects of the exclusion for good reason.
-If the city manager grants a waiver under this section, the city manager shall promptly notify the Lincoln City police chief and the parks director, as applicable, of such action.
+At any time within the period of exclusion, a person receiving such notice of exclusion may apply in writing to the city manager for a limited waiver of some or all of the effects of the exclusion for good reason.
+If the city manager grants a waiver under this section, the city manager shall promptly notify the Lincoln City police chief and staff, as applicable, of such action.
 In exercising discretion under this section, the city manager shall consider the seriousness of the violation for which the person has been excluded, the particular need of the person to be in the public place during some or all of the period of exclusion, such as for work or to attend or participate in a particular event (without regard to the content of any speech associated with that event), and any other criterion the city manager determines to be relevant to the determination of whether or not to grant a waiver.
-Notwithstanding the granting of a waiver under this section, the period of waiver will be included for purposes of calculating the appropriate length of exclusion under LCMC 12.18.040.
-The decision of the city manager to grant or deny, in whole or in part, a waiver under this section is committed to the sole discretion of the city manager and is not subject to appeal or review.
+Notwithstanding the granting of a waiver under this section, the period of waiver will be included for purposes of calculating the appropriate length of exclusion under LCMC 12.18.070.
+The decision of the city manager to grant or deny a waiver, in whole or in part, under this section is committed to the sole discretion of the city manager and is not subject to appeal or review.
 (Ord.
-2008-22 § 1)
+2012-04 § 2)